etix/mirrorbits/README.md

 # We're social!

-The best place to discuss about mirrorbits is to join the #VideoLAN IRC channel on Freenode.
+The best place to discuss about mirrorbits is to join the [#VideoLAN IRC channel on Libera.chat](https://www.videolan.org/webirc/).
 For the latest news, you can follow [@mirrorbits](http://twitter.com/mirrorbits) on Twitter.

 # License MIT